Relax, Exchange, Meet, Organise, Track and Energise

 Relax Remote working from home can make the boundary between your private and professional space and time unclear.
 Therefore, it is extra important to create a moment of relaxation before you start working and set a clear start and end time of your working day.
 You could go for a walk, meditate for 15 minutes or do an online yoga session, following, for example, Yoga With Adriene.

 Exchange At the office, you have time for chitchat during coffee breaks.
 When you and your team are working from home, you will have to be creative to keep those essential moments of socializing.
 You can create daily online drop-in coffee breaks or start a WhatsApp group or a channel on Slack for stuff that is not work-related.
 Another option is to have weekly activities like Talk Tuesday and Food Friday.

 Meet Meeting rooms are oftentimes a great place to meet and discuss the next steps of a project.
 When working remotely apps like Skype and Zoom will create an online meeting room for you.
-You can use them for your morning standup meeting or you could even leave the online connection on all day.
+You can use them for your morning standup meeting or you could even occasionally leave the online connection on all day.
 It will be essential to become a good online moderator and find the right daily online/offline balance.

 Organise Working remotely, you cannot approach your colleague with your laptop or with a piece of paper to discuss a project.
 When working remotely you will have to work collaboratively on online documents and use an online agenda.
 Great tools for this are Google Docs and Google Calendar.
 It will be important to create a clear inventory of documents and label the final version of documents promptly.

 Track The regular in-person moments of tuning in while having a coffee break will disappear.
 People might start working during their productivity peaks if they could have flexible working hours.
 To remain productive as a team, it will be essential to keep track of everyone’s work.
 Tools like Trello can help you keep track of tasks by capturing the three D’s: to do, doing and done.